Maumagnaguagno/HyperTensioN/README.md

 Methods may be broken into several independent blocks or in the same block without the need to check the same preconditions again.
 Both cases are supported, but we evaluate the preconditions of each set independently while JSHOP only evaluates the last if the first ones evaluated to false in the same block.
 In order to copy the behavior we cannot simply copy the positive preconditions in the negative set and vice-versa.
-Sometimes only one proposition in the set is false, if we copied in the other set for the other methods it would never work.
+Sometimes only one predicate in the set is false, if we copied in the other set for the other methods it would never work.
 It is possible to declare the methods in the same Ruby method (losing label definition), but kills the simplicity we are trying to achieve.
 We also do not support JSHOP axioms and external calls, yet.